Doctor of Philosophy in Human Development and Family Studies

 Special Requirements

 No grade below B is accepted towards any graduate degree in the Department of Human Development, Family Studies, and Counseling (HDFSC).
-If more than one grade below B is earned while enrolled in any HDFSC graduate program, the student will be dismissed from the program and will be ineligible to re-enroll in any program within the department for a period of 8 years.
+If more than one grade below B is earned while enrolled in any HDFSC graduate program, the student will be dismissed from the program and will be ineligible to re-enroll in any program within the department for a period of eight years.

 Degree Plan

 Students must submit a degree plan which follows the degree requirements listed below.
-The degree plan should be developed in collaboration with the student's advisor and committee, and it should be filed after the student has completed 18 hours of course work.
+The degree plan should be developed in collaboration with the student's advisor and committee, and it should be filed after the student has completed 18 hours of coursework.

 Required Coursework

-Lifespan Human Development (*)
+Human Development Track

 Statistics for Family Sciences